NAMING A GOAT & HERD NAMES

 HERD NAME IDENTIFIES THE BREEDER

-The Herd name used is always the Herd name of the registered owner of the doe at the time of breeding.
+The Herd name used is always the Herd Name of the registered owner of the doe at the time of breeding.
 The person who owned the dam at the time the doe was bred is the breeder.
 Therefore it is the breeder’s Herd name that becomes a permanent part of the offspring’s name, even though the offspring may have been born at a different farm, as in the case where a pregnant doe is sold to a new owner.
 (For example, Phoebe is owned and bred by Bella Vita (Herd name).
 She is then sold, pregnant, to Joe Smith, whose herd name is Land o’Lakes.
 When she has her kids, the kids are named and registered with the Bella Vita herd name, Bella Vita Candy and Bella Vita Jolene.)